January GoList: Best Things to Do With Kids in Boston

 This colorful, silly, multi-sensory show is a perfect by CactusHead Puppets features magnificent creatures and a human caretaker who tries to teach them new tricks.

 Kids love to browse through mixed media to make artistic creations at the Snowflake Festival.
 Photo courtesy of Brookline Arts Center

 Snowflake Festival—Brookline Arts Center, Brookline

 This open house features a chance to explore the studio spaces and try out exciting projects in mixed media, comic creation, jewelry making, and 3D sculpture.
-There will also be hot cocoa, a live pottery demo, and music by Hugh Hanley.
+There will also be hot cocoa, a live pottery demo, and activities with the Puppet Showplace Theatre.
+Free

 BCMFest - Dayfest - Club Passim, Cambridge